intincrab/GoDocHive/README.md

-# docuverse
+# GoDocHive

 a simple document server/search engine for HTML docs.

+powered by Go + [Bleve](https://github.com/blevesearch/bleve) + html/template

-## Usage
+## usage

 1. download the binary from [releases](https://github.com/intincrab/docuverse/releases) and add it to the root of your documentation or site folder